 About the Third Street Center

-The mission of the Third Street Center is to promote community through a multitenant, mixed-use facility that models sustainability in its design and practice.
-By providing long-term, affordable rental space, the Center brings together a diverse collection of neaarly three dozen nonprofit organizations, artists and small businesses under one roof, leveraging their unique strengths.
-It offers them opportunities to work together more closely, creatively and efficiently to develop solutions for common problems facing the region and their clients.
+The mission of the Third Street Center is to promote community and sustainability.
+We do so by using a multitenant, mixed-use facility that models sustainability in its design and practice.
+By providing long-term, affordable rental space, the Center brings together a diverse collection of nearly three dozen nonprofit organizations, artists and small businesses under one roof, leveraging their unique strengths.
+It offers them opportunities to work together more closely, creatively, efficiently to develop impactful solutions for common problems facing the region and their clients.
 In sharing a home, the non profits are encouraged to share skills, talents and resources, enabling them to more effectively pursue their missions.

 An endeavor of this magnitude has required the collective expertise and good faith of many individuals.
 Challenged and inspired by their common vision, diverse constituencies – ranging from private citizens and design professionals to nonprofit leaders and elected officials – negotiated a series of steps to ready the old Carbondale Elementary School for its renovation.
-In October 2008, the Town of Carbondale and the Roaring Fork RE-1 School District completed a land swap that brought the school and the land upon (I which it sits under the Town’s ownership.
-The Town subsequently executed a renewable 49-year lease with the Center, allowing years of planning to move to the tangible reality of renovating the building.
+In October 2008, the Town of Carbondale and the Roaring Fork RE-1 School District completed a land swap that brought the school and the land under the Town’s ownership.
+The Town subsequently executed a renewable 49-year lease with the Third Street Center Nonprofit Board of Directors, allowing years of planning to move to the tangible reality of renovating the building.

 Transforming a 1961 school building that had undergone expansion over the decades presented the Third Street Center’s Design and Development Team with unique challenges … as well as enormous opportunities.
 The project team, led by developer Gavin Brooke of Land + Shelter and architect Jeff Dickinson of Energy and Sustainable Design, made sustainability a core design principle.
 Using LEED guidelines, they developed a renovation plan that unifies the building’s sections, honors a commitment to managing longterm costs for tenants, and minimizes the facility’s carbon footprint.